rootd00d/resume/README.md

 resume
 ======

-An HTML resume generator using XSLT, jQuery, nanoScroller, JavaScript
+An HTML resume generator using XSLT and JavaScript.

-This is not an attempt to make a general XSLT for any resume; just mine.
+This is not an attempt to make a general XSLT for all resumes.

-If you have a problem sending stale resumes where you typed "f$ck th15 5h1t" and saved it by accident, this may help.
+Go here for a demo - http://caseyb.info

 # Problem
 ## Maintaining multiple different document formats of a single resume is problematic